HISTORY

 Studies have shown that learning to play an instrument promotes incredible brain development…mainly because both sides of the brain need to work together.
 The younger the instruction begins, the greater the development….and this is transferable to other skills.

-It is exciting to think about the greatly enhanced academic success - and confidence - this could give to children who have learned to play songs on the piano as well as read music notation!
+It is exciting to think about the greatly enhanced academic success - and confidence - this can give to children who have learned to play songs on the piano as well as read music notation!

 Anybody Can Play PIANO APP